Stockholm Arlanda Airport: Winter time operations and snow clearing

-Aircraft hangars and maintenance facilities

-SAS Technical Services, TUI fly Nordic and Priority Aero Maintenance. have large aircraft hangars and maintenance facilities at the airport.
-SAS Technical Services is headquartered at Arlanda and has hangar facilities suitable for widebody aircraft up to the size of Boeing 747-400s.
-The first part of the hangar complex was built to handle SAS' fleet of DC-8s.
-There are a number of positions on each side of the building initially built to handle the type.
-The hangar space are now used mostly for Boeing 737s and A320s.
-The Boeing 747 hangar was inaugurated at the time when Scandinavian Airlines received their first Boeing 747s in the beginning of the 70s.
-It is large enough to handle a Boeing 747 and two 737 sized airplanes at the same time.
-The offices of SAS Technical Services are situated in connection with the hangars.
-In the early days of the airport these hangars provided heavy maintenance for members of the KSSU group, which included KLM, SAS, Swissair and UTA.
-A number of other airlines, such as Thai Airways International, also maintained their aircraft in those hangars.
-Now the main user is Scandinavian Airlines.
-TUI fly Nordic has a hangar able to handle their largest aircraft, the Boeing 787-9.
-Priority Aero Maintenance has its facilities in the eastern part of the airport.
-They provide heavy aircraft maintenance for a number of aircraft including MD-80, a common type to be overhauled by the company.

-There is also a hangar in the southern part of the airport, built by the former Swedish domestic airline Linjeflyg.
-It is used mainly by regional aircraft.

-Helicopter hangars and maintenance facilities are found at the very eastern part of the airport operated by Patria Helicopters.

 VIP flights and services

 Arlanda, as the main airport serving the Swedish capital, is also used by VIP-flights using business jets.
 Government officials and celebrities are frequent visitors.
 In April 2011, the then-Chairman of the Russian Government Vladimir Putin visited Stockholm with a couple of large jet airplanes.
 The Emperor of Japan has also visited Arlanda with his Boeing 747s.
 In September 2013, U.S. President Barack Obama, made an official visit to Sweden with Air Force One.
 EU-meetings and exhibitions in the Stockholm area also bring special flights to the airport.
 Various private companies use their business jets to attend meetings in the Stockholm area.
-Some VIP-flights also go to downtown Bromma Airport, but since Bromma has limited operational hours many go to Arlanda instead.
+Some VIP-flights also go to the more central Bromma Airport, but since Bromma has limited operational hours and does not allow large aircraft, many go to Arlanda instead.
 European Flight Service has a Grumman Gulfstream G550 based at Arlanda for VIP flights.

 Arlanda has several VIP lounges.
 They allow travellers to meet their planes on the tarmac.
 The VIP area can also hold weddings, with or without a flight.
 The airport also holds weddings in the control tower.